Illinois

 Can Illinois police fly a drone over my house without a warrant?

-Generally no. The Freedom from Drone Surveillance Act, 725 ILCS 167, bans law enforcement drone use to gather information unless a listed exception applies.
+Generally no. The Freedom from Drone Surveillance Act, 725 ILCS 167, bans law enforcement drone use to gather information unless one of ten listed exceptions applies.
 The most common path is a search warrant based on probable cause under 725 ILCS 5/108-3, capped at 45 days and renewable only on a fresh showing of good cause.
-Narrow exceptions exist for imminent danger, a certified terrorism risk, crime scene photography, and disasters.
+Other exceptions exist for imminent danger, a certified terrorism risk, crime scene photography, disasters, and missing-person searches, and, since a 2023 amendment, for responding to a 911 dispatch or monitoring a parade or special event with 24-hour advance public notice.

 What happens to information Illinois police collect with a drone?